rnbguy/oopsla21artifact/microbenchmarks/README.md

 ```

 **Notes**
-- The parameters used can take a long time (~ one day), so it is recommended to run with smaller iterations/test-cases.
+- The parameters used above can take a long time (~ one day), so it is recommended to run with smaller iterations/test-cases, for instance:
 - ```
   ./BuildAndRunMicrobenchmarks.sh --numIterations=2000 --testCases=30
   ```